jehogo/backend-coding-challenge/README.md

 If using `ts-node`, this will start the Express.js server and the background worker after database initialization.

-3. **Create a Workflow (e.g. via `/analysis`):**
+3. **Create a Workflow:**

-See the `/analysis` endpoint documentation.
+Use the `/analysis` endpoint to create a new workflow.
+See the [API Documentation](#api-documentation) section for details.

 4. **Check Logs:**
    - The worker picks up tasks from `queued` state.
    - `TaskRunner` runs the corresponding job (e.g., data analysis, email notification) and updates states.
    - Once tasks are done, the workflow is marked as `completed`.

-## **Available Functions**
+## Available Functions

-Teh following tasks were developed for the coding challenge:
+The following tasks were developed for the coding challenge:

-### **1. Polygon area task**
+### 1. Polygon Area Task

 This job is responsible for calculating the area of a polygon based on the GeoJSON data provided in the task.
-The implementation is in the `src/jobs/PolygonAreaJob.ts` file and it's based on `@turf/area` library.
+The implementation is in the `src/jobs/PolygonAreaJob.ts` file and it's based on the `@turf/area` library.
-It only calculate the are for `Polygon` and `MultiPolygon` type data.
+It only calculates the area for `Polygon` and `MultiPolygon` type data.

-To use it configure the workflow YAML file and create the workflow via `/analysis` endpoint (already explained).
+To use it, configure the workflow YAML file and create the workflow via the `/analysis` endpoint (see [API Documentation](#api-documentation)).

-If there is a error with the used GeoJSON data, the job will fail and the task will be marked as `failed`.
+If there is an error with the used GeoJSON data, the job will fail and the task will be marked as `failed`.
-The result will be saved in the task and showed in your console.
+The result will be saved in the task and displayed in your console.

-#### **2. Generate a report**
+### 2. Report Generation

 The `ReportGenerationJob` is responsible for generating a consolidated JSON report by aggregating the outputs of all tasks executed previously in the workflow.
-The implementation can be found in: `src/jobs/ReportGenerationJob.ts`.
+The implementation can be found in `src/jobs/ReportGenerationJob.ts`.

-The job iterates through all tasks preceding it in the workflow and extracts the following data from each completed task: `taskId`, `type` and `output` (the result produced by the task).
+The job iterates through all tasks preceding it in the workflow and extracts the following data from each completed task: `taskId`, `type`, and `output` (the result produced by the task).
 These are aggregated into a structured JSON report.

 An example of the generated report structure: